veldaelvia/bbiomedsc-coding-projects/README.md

 # Undergraduate Bioinformatics & Data Analysis Projects

 Welcome to my portfolio!
 I am Velda, a final-year BBiomedSc (biomedical science) student at Monash University.
+I am interested in pursuing further studies in **bioinformatics**.
 This repository contains a selection of introductory Python and R projects I have completed through university coursework and self-directed learning.

 ## 🧬 Python Projects